indjneel/Voice-to-JSON/README.md

-# SimplyParse-chatbot
+# AI Assistant Bot for Documents
-Basic charbot with the latest information and voice to json built-in
+Basic charbot and voice to json built-in

 Make sure that the requirments are installed after creating an virtual env